2020 is the pivotal period where digitalization is directing the world.

 - Gives learners a real-time analysis of their development.

-Freedom to take courses independently based on the preferences makes Coursera, Udemy, edX, and Udacity the most popular educational platforms.
+Freedom to take courses independently based on the preferences makes Coursera, Udemy, edX, and Udacity the most popular e-learning solutions.

-The Skeleton of an Effective Remote Educational App
+The Skeleton of a Functional Remote Education Mobile App

-When working in the education domain, it is important to first understand the services you want to offer on your online educational app.
+When working in the education domain, it is important to first understand different e-learning solutions you want to offer on your online educational app.
 Are you planning to provide:

 - University certified courses like Coursera does?